superloopnetwork/superloop/README.md

 Inspired by a wide array of toolsets (unamed) used and developed by a leading social media tech company in the Bay Area for network automation, I have attempted to create my own version.

 ## Prerequisites
+  1. Python 3.6 or higher.
-  1. netmiko - A HUGE thanks and shout out to Kirk Byers for developing the library!
+  2. netmiko - A HUGE thanks and shout out to Kirk Byers for developing the library!
-  2. snmp_helper.py - module written by Kirk Byers (https://github.com/ktbyers/pynet/blob/master/snmp/snmp_helper.py).
+  3. snmp_helper.py - module written by Kirk Byers (https://github.com/ktbyers/pynet/blob/master/snmp/snmp_helper.py).
-  3. ciscoconfparse - A library to help parse out Cisco (or similiar) CLI configs (https://pypi.org/project/ciscoconfparse/).
+  4. ciscoconfparse - A library to help parse out Cisco (or similiar) CLI configs (https://pypi.org/project/ciscoconfparse/).
-  4. yaml - YAML is a human-readable data-serialization language (https://en.wikipedia.org/wiki/YAML).
+  5. yaml - YAML is a human-readable data-serialization language (https://en.wikipedia.org/wiki/YAML).
-  5. f5-sdk - F5 Networks SDK to allow communication with F5 BigIP LTMs
+  6. f5-sdk - F5 Networks SDK to allow communication with F5 BigIP LTMs

 ## Support